How technology is helping improve safety culture in the workplace

 An increasing number of workplaces are now leveraging some form of technology to mitigate risks posed by various workplace hazards.

-As the rate of innovation has picked up, many companies are leveraging different technologies to reshape workplace safety standards.
+As the rate of innovation picks up, many companies are leveraging different technologies to reshape safety standards.
 From wearables to artificial intelligence, these trends are reshaping safety standards in many industries.

 Artificial Intelligence

 It's no secret that machine learning, a subset of artificial intelligence, rapidly changes several industries with preventive measures against potential incidents.
-While its impact on workplace safety is still relatively new, it's already helping promote a culture where employee safety is paramount, as shown in this PDF paper by EU-OSHA.
+While its impact on workplace safety is still relatively new, it's already helping promote a positive health and safety culture where employee safety is paramount, as shown in this PDF paper by EU-OSHA.

-Many companies now use AI safety monitoring tools that rely on advanced technologies like computer vision to analyze behaviors around hazards.
+Many companies now use automated safety monitoring tools that rely on advanced technologies like PPE detection using computer vision to analyze behaviors around potential hazards.

 Computer vision and deep learning algorithms can be "trained" to identify and detect different environmental objects, such as essential protective gear like hard hats, gloves, or high-visibility vests.